 If you need sophisticated automation, GetResponse also has a automation workflow builder with an excellent user interface.
 This helps you automate a range of tasks including the sending of emails, contact tagging, data updates, segmentation and assigning lead scores.

 BUT, contrary to GetResponse’s claims, if you’re searching for robust and reliable deliverability rates, some reviews say there’s room for improvement.
-Also, if you want a free plan, forget it, GetResponse only offers a free trial for 30 days.
+Also, if you want a free plan, forget it, GetResponse only offers a free trial for 30 days (no free plan here!).
 If you want a free newsletter service, you’re better off going elsewhere.

 There are more than 500 design templates you can use to brand your business’s email campaigns.
 They come in 22 categories including: